What is LPG gas ?

 How is LPG Made?
 What is the Production Process?

-LPG is made during natural gas processing and oil refining.
+during natural gas processing and oil refining.

 LPG is separated from unprocessed natural gas using refrigeration.